How to Stop Multitasking [Self-Improvement 25]

 Multi-tasking activity as measured by the Media Multitasking Inventory and self-reported cell phone usage while driving were negatively correlated with actual multi-tasking ability.
 Multi-tasking was positively correlated with participants’ perceived ability to multi-task ability which was found to be significantly inflated.

 I have seen people who really think they are great multitaskers.
+Many people are looking for tips how to multitask.

 Here are some tactics that help you stop multitasking: